 - call your county election office to request a form be mailed to you

 Additionally, many campaigns and political parties send out staff and volunteers to register voters at malls and other public places.
 You may request a voter registration form from these people too.
 The law requires them to supply you with a form regardless of which political party you want to register with, so don't be misled by signs that say "Republicans Register Here" or "Democrats Register Here".
-You can also register to vote when you renew your driver's license with the DMV.
-The deadline to register to vote is 15 days prior to an election.
-Your form must be signed, dated and postmarked by that deadline.
+Be sure to sign and date your paper form.

 Who is eligible to vote?

 You must be 18 years of age and a U.S. citizen to vote in California.
 However, Californians who are age 16 and 17 may pre-register to vote.
-Legal residents of California who are not U.S. citizens, and illegal California residents are not eligible to register or vote.
-Convicted felons currently serving a prison term or on parole are not eligible to register and vote under certain conditions - visit the Secretary of State's Voting Rights - Persons with a Criminal History page to learn more about eligibility.
+Legal residents of California who are not U.S. citizens, and undocumented California residents are not eligible to register or vote.
+Californians with a criminal history are eligible to register and vote under certain conditions - visit the Secretary of State's Voting Rights - Persons with a Criminal History page to learn more about eligibility.